gbonnema/rabo2ofx-frozen/README.md

 * Rabo2ofx *

-This program converts the Dutch rabo csv file for non-business customers to the financial records of OFX which Gnucash can process.
+This program converts the Dutch rabo csv file for non-business customers to the financial records of OFX for GnuCash or for HomeBank.
 The csv file is available for download for each customer.

 I release this software under Copyright and with the user license of GPL version 3 of which the text accompanies the software.